-Provision for compensation \$
+Provision for compensation

+\$

-Carrying amount at Jane 30, 2013 315 919
+Carrying amount at June 30, 2013 315,919

+Additional provision -

-Additional provision Carrying amount at December 31, 2013 315 919
+Carrying amount at March 31, 2014 315,919

 Provisions relate to various taxation claims.
 The Company is not eligible for any reimbursement by third parties in this regard.
 Usually, these claims are settled between three and eighteen months from initiation, depending on the procedures used for negotiating the claims.
 As the timing of settlement of these claims is to a large extent dependent on the pace of negotiation with various counterparties and governmental authorities, the Company cannot reliably estimate the amounts that will eventually be paid in settlement after more than twelve months from the reporting date.
-Therefore, the amount was classified as current.
+Therefore, the amounts was classified as current.